First Year Guide: Apparel, Graphic, and Interior Design

 Apparel, graphic, and interior design are planned as four-year majors because of the need to sequence the studio courses.
 Each course serves as a building block for the next.
 While there is some flexibility in scheduling, most studio courses must be taken in sequence and during the semester specified on your four-year plan in order for you to complete your degree in four years.

 Because these are four-year programs, completion of the liberal education requirements will not allow you to graduate sooner.
 However, you may choose to request a reduced credit load (if you meet the eligibility requirements) or to complete coursework that will complement your major, such as a minor.
-Your academic adviser can help you decide on the best course of action.
+Your academic advisor can help you decide on the best course of action.

 Design professions are competitive and demanding.
 Future professionals need to gain experience in presenting their work to others and in having their work reviewed.
 Portfolio review is a way to evaluate your design ability and knowledge of design concepts based on work from the foundation-level courses.